reduzent/netpd-website/content/docs/instrument-creation/index.md

 the behaviour of the instrument is different for each peer, depending on which peer manipulates the parameter.
 The manipulation of parameters by a user and the reaction of the instrument to detected state changes are separate processes.
-To think them as independent processes hopefully helps in understanding the sychnronization of more complex parameters.
+To think them as independent processes hopefully helps to understand the sychnronization of more complex parameters.